1. Understanding Smoke Odor in Cars

 Vacuum the cargo area to remove smoke residue, debris and smell.
 If your cargo area has carpet, sprinkle with baking soda, and let it sit for 15 to 20 minutes.
 Vacuum the baking soda up along with the smoke smells that have accumulated in it.

 Smoke will leave a film and odor on the glass.
 Spray the surfaces and wipe with a clean or new glass microfiber cloth.
 Repeat if you have streaks.
 Your glass is now smoke and odor free.
 Using steam on glass helps to remove smoke film with easy.

-3.14 Clean and Eliminate Smoke Residue from the Vents and Ventilation System
+3.9.
+Removing Smoke Residue from Vents and Ventilation System

 Clean the front of the vents with a small brush or damp cloth.
 The most effective way to get deep into the air vents, and remove the smell of smoke is to use a steamer.
 Introduce steam to the system through the intake or one of the vents.
 The steam will flow through the system while it removes smoke residue as part of the process.